 Just because everyone is online doesn’t mean we don’t like getting mail, especially something hand-written.
 Let each woman in your congregation know that they are missed and that you appreciate their unique gifts.
 You can find tips on how to write a letter of Christian encouragement here.

 11. Post daily devotionals on your social platforms.

 Go live every morning for a short teaching or meditation that inspires and centers.
-Challenge everyone to memorize the same verse, think on the same scripture throughout the day or even sing worship songs.
+Challenge everyone to memorize the same verse, think about the same scripture throughout the day, or even sing worship songs.

 12. Find a cause that supports women in your community and fundraise virtually.

 Rallying behind a cause is a woman’s superpower.
 In a 2020 study, IUPUI Women’s Philanthropy Institute and Givelify discovered a ground-breaking trend emerging in philanthropy – women are unifying to change the world, one simple, joyful gift at a time.
 And they’re doing it digitally.
 With Givelify, you can create giving envelopes to raise money for specific causes.
 It’s super simple!